Großer Zapfenstreich: History

 German Schutzstaffel and Norwegian volunteers of the Germanic SS participating in a ceremony in front of the Royal Palace in Oslo.

 Due to the militaristic nature of Nazi Germany, the Großer Zapfenstreich was used extensively during the Third Reich, especially by the Wehrmacht and Schutzstaffel.
 The practice was also expanded to the German Police, when in 1938 Wilhelm Schierhorn composed Großen Zapfenstreich der Deutschen Polizei and it was renamed Großer Abendruf der Deutschen Polizei in 1940.
-The performance was intended only for the music corps of the police and the Allgemeine-SS.
+The performance was intended only for use of police bands and military bands of the Allgemeine-SS.

 The ceremony in the early Federal Republic of Germany.

 The Großer Zapfenstreich ceremony in the German Democratic Republic.

 The German Democratic Republic reinstated the Großer Zapfenstreich in 1962 in an updated version, supplementing the traditional German ceremony with music based on "elements of the progressive military inheritance" including the song "For the Peace of the World" by Soviet composer Dmitri Shostakovich and a medley of songs and marches drawn from the German and international working-class movements.
 The hymn was replaced by a Russian funeral march honoring the martyrs of the Russian and German revolutions.
 The GDR national anthem replaced the Deutschlandlied.
 Other elements of the traditional Prussian ceremony—especially the torchlight procession, flourishes, and the Zapfenstreich March—were retained.
 The additions were an opening fanfare, inspection report of the unit commander, with the unit at present arms and eyes right, the presentation of the National People's Army Colors by the unit color guard, two fanfare calls by the fanfare section and kettle drummers, and a parade march past of the unit present in front of the honored guests after the reformation of the torchbearers and of the parade unit.
 The GDR's version, made official in 1981 and performed on March 1, NVA Day, and October 7, the GDR's National Day, and on several other occasions when needed, was made possible due to the support of longtime Director of Music of the NVA itself, Colonel Gerhard Baumann, who arranged some of the pieces that were used in the ceremony.

 The practice spread to Austria: the first ever Großer Österreichischer Zapfenstreich for the Bundesheer was performed in 1965.